|

 Service.

-of Class (may be arranged with approved practitioners in students' local
+50 hours (in person, if deemed safe and may be arranged with approved practitioners in students' local areas)

-Three day Clinical Intensive, followed by 50 hours of primary patient contact, scheduled at the student's convenience, over 16 weeks (may be arranged with approved practitioners in student's local area), ending with a Three-Day Clinical Intensive for all students.
+25 hours of primary patient contact, scheduled at the student's convenience over 8 weeks (may be arranged with approved practitioners in student's local area

 |